haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   </center>
 </figure>

-We can see one hydrogen bound between ASP58 and LYS98, and two hydrogen bonds ASP58 and LYS94.
+We can see one hydrogen bond between ASP58 and LYS98, and two hydrogen bonds ASP58 and LYS94.
-Mutating ASP58 to ALA should result in the dissaperance of those h-bonds, and overall depleating of the binding.
+Mutating ASP58 to ALA should result in the disappearance of those h-bonds, and the overall depletion of the binding.
 This is reflected by the high negative value (-136.01) of `delta_elec` in either of .tsv files.

 Let us test several mutations to confirm our hypothesis.